 There is no case to be made not because the man is president, but because there is no compelling evidence to support obstruction charges.
 United States Deputy Attorney General Rod Rosenstein, the man who appointed Mueller in the first place, concurs with this decision per the Barr letter.
 Rosenstein, in particular, is no Trump booster, having, according to the New York Times suggested secretly recording Trump and discussed 25th Amendment and involuntarily removing him from office.
 Hardly the stuff of a sycophant.

 Since the years-long calls for a “collusion” prosecution were based not on evidence of same, but a cognitive dissonance between their expectations for Hillary Clinton’s victory, and reality.
 Their disillusionment, now revealed beyond debate for any who can read, will sadly yield more aftershocks as the truth sinks in, finally.
-The American people, all on their own, preferred Trump to Clinton.We value your comments!
-Please weigh in on our comment section below.
+The American people, all on their own, preferred Trump to Clinton.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com